Leadership Retreat: Leading with Genuine Care

 - Connecting with other like-minded leaders

 - Discovering how to bring mindfulness into your leadership and your life

 - Exploring nature and soaking in the inspiring energy of the surroundings

-- A guided hike led by SMC Executive Director, Michael Gayner
+- A guided hike led by DMC Executive Director, Michael Gayner

 - Delicious and healthy cuisine prepared on-site for all meals

 Please review our current COVID-19 policy before visiting DMC.

 Past participants have experienced endless benefits from attending the retreat.
 However, here are five key areas where they have shared that it’s been especially impactful.

 → Increased Productivity

 The Leading with Genuine Care Leadership Retreat opens your mind and allow ideas to flow.
 Although you won’t be writing them down (part of living for the present moment), the best ones will rise to the top.
 By the end of the retreat, expect to have some real breakthroughs.